Audubon School: Closure and modern history

+"Demolition work is progressing for the old Audubon School.v/ Developers will be building the new Audubon Senior Apartments on the property where the school was.
+Developer Henry Olynger, says the finished project will be a three story building with 49 affordable housing units.
+"Henry Olynger, developer, stated we originally looked into remodeling it into a senior property, but shape, structure, condition it wasn't feasible.
+Some of the limestone from the front entry was to be reused in the new project to preserve some of the history.
+Hoped to have new project built in about a year.

 It was the best or only school to preserve, in order to represent education in Henderson:

-Of all the early elementary schools constructed in Henderson, only Audubon School had a later addition, a gymnasium and stage in 1928 as confirmed by the 1931 Fire Insurance Sanborn Maps.
+"Of all the early elementary schools constructed in Henderson, only Audubon School had a later addition, a gymnasium and stage in 1928 as confirmed by the 1931 Fire Insurance Sanborn Maps.
 See Figure 6.
 Audubon School’s continued existence and use since its closing as an educational facility in 1976 is a direct reflection of the community's interest in preserving a historic building that marks the end of an era in education as well as the school board's decisions to alter school district boundaries and plans for new construction.
 Several of the schools were replaced including the historic Jefferson Street School in 1963, and the Seventh Street School in 1975.
 Some schools were abandoned and students redistributed as with the Audubon School, while other schools were relocated such as the Center Street School in 1975.
 After the Audubon School closed in 1976, it was purchased and occupied by private citizens from 1976 to 1994.
 Several modifications occurred to the east wall of the gymnasium in 1978 and the ceilings were lowered.
 As of April 1996, the current owners, Shirley and Pauline Howell, respect the historic building and have retained all of the character defining features such as the beaded board wainscotting and ceilings; chalkboards; pressed tin ceilings, narrow wood floorboards; tall, narrow multilight wood windows; and transoms and doors; in an effort to preserve the building.
 The Howell's continue to restore the facility and landscape the schoolyard."

 In 2012, it was noted that "Goodfellows Spread Christmas Cheer 100 Years Ago", including with some activity at the Audubon School.
 Times Tribune Newspaper Archives December 24, 2012 Page 17.

-Google Streetview imagery dated June 2019, accessed in 2022, shows the school; Google satellite view displayed currently shows that the school has been demolished.

-The replacement project is named the Audubon School Senior Apartments.

-It opened in March 2021.
-Photo shows limestone "AUDUBON SCHOOL" set into brick below the pediment of tallest section, which looks school-like, naming this building Audubon School as well.
-Apparently same stone?
-News clip shows "1906" limestone enplanted also.